60 Degrees Fahrenheit In Centigrade

 Q4: How accurate is the conversion of 60°F to 15.56°C?

 A4: The conversion is highly accurate.
-The slight rounding in the calculation is due to the nature of the fraction 5/9, which is a repeating decimal.
+Which means the slight rounding in the calculation is due to the nature of the fraction 5/9, which is a repeating decimal.
 For most practical purposes, 15.56°C is sufficiently precise.

 Q5: What is the significance of the 180 and 100-degree differences between the freezing and boiling points of water on the Fahrenheit and Celsius scales, respectively?